Changshu Jiangsu, China Travel Guide

 For Changshu, as part of mainland China, entry regulations are specific and attention to detail is important.
 Most foreign nationals need a visa to enter China.

-China offers various visa types.
+China provides different visa types.
 The L Visa is most common for tourists.
 Apply at a Chinese person embassy or consulate in your home country.
-Some countries have Chinese Visa Application Service Centers (CVASC).
+A number of countries have Chinese Visa Application Service Centers (CVASC).

 Proper documentation is important for a successful visa application.
 Prepare these items carefully.